 Professor Mick’s research has appeared in Journal of Consumer Research; Journal of Marketing; Journal of Consumer Psychology; Harvard Business Review; International Journal of Research in Marketing; International Journal of Advertising; Journal of Business Ethics; Journal of Public Policy and Marketing; Journal of Retailing; Journal of Business Research; Research Design Quarterly; Educational and Psychological Measurement; and Semiotica.
 He has also published numerous book chapters and conference papers and has co-edited four books.
 His last edited book includes more than 30 chapters by international experts focusing on consumer research and quality of life (Transformative Consumer Research for Personal and Collective Well-Being, 2012, Taylor & Francis).
 Professor Mick is a founder of the movement known as transformative consumer research, a basis for the 2012 book, at the Association for Consumer Research: http://www.acrwebsite.org/web/tcr/transformative-consumer-research.aspx.

-In current service to UVA, Professor Mick is the chairperson of the Appointment, Reappointment, Promotion, and Tenure Committee at the McIntire School of Commerce.
-He is also a member of the Directorate for the UVA Contemplative Sciences Center: http://www.uvacontemplation.org/.
-He is also co-chairing at the McIntire School the 2021 Transformative Consumer Research conference, which will be attended by more than 200 international researchers focused on consumer behavior and quality of life.
+In current service to UVA, Professor Mick is a member of the UVA Raven Society and of the Directorate for the Contemplative Sciences Center.
+He also recently co-chaired at the McIntire School the 2021 Transformative Consumer Research conference, which was attended by more than 200 international researchers focused on consumer behavior and quality of life.